kriswiner/Dragonfly/README.md

 This is a repository of simple sketches that demonstrate how to use the Arduino IDE to program Dragonfly to read sensors, send serial output, control radios and displays, etc. If you can run a blink sketch in Arduino you can program a 32-bit Cortex M4F microcontroller!

-Here's Dragonfly running three RGB leds through the color spectrum using 9 PWM outputs!
+Here's Dragonfly running three RGB leds through the color spectrum using 9 PWM outputs via the Blink_pwm_Dragonfly.ino sketch!

 ![](https://cloud.githubusercontent.com/assets/6698410/14970256/538ca164-107c-11e6-9ae7-14e755f4c592.jpg)